 Stylistic Alternates: AEFOTbdglopqy letters and their diacritics (227 characters).
 By default, the characters looks rough enough, but some of them have more familiar and smooth alternates that can be substituted individually with the Stylistic Alternates.

 Contextual Alternates: ΆΈΉΊΌΎΏ.
-Greek uppercase (All Caps, Small Caps) accented characters lose their tonos accent and retain only dieresis.
+Greek uppercase accented characters lose their tonos accent and retain only dieresis in All Caps mode.
 Turned on by default.
-If you need tonos accents in All Caps and Small Caps then turn off Contextual Alternates (calt) feature.
+If you need tonos accents in All Caps then turn off Contextual Alternates (calt) feature.

 Standard Ligatures: OO TT tt fi.
 Turned on by default.

-Afar, Afrikaans (Latin), Aghem, Akan, Albanian, Asturian, Asu, Azerbaijani (Latin, Cyrillic), Bafia, Basaa, Basque, Belarusian, Bemba, Bena, Bislama, Bosnian, Breton, Bulgarian, Catalan, Chamorro, Chechen, Chewa (Latin), Chiga, Colognian, Cornish, Corsican, Croatian, Czech, Danish, Dinka, Duala, Dutch, Embu, English, Erzya, Esperanto, Estonian, Ewe, Ewondo, Faroese, Filipino, Finnish, French, Friulian, Frisian, Fula, Galician, Ganda, German, Greek, Greenlandic (Kalaallisut), Guarani, Gusii (Latin), Hausa (Latin), Hawaiian, Hungarian, Icelandic, Igbo (Latin), Indonesian, Irish, Italian, Jola, Kabuverdianu, Kabyle (Latin), Kako, Kalenjin, Kamba, Karelian, Kashubian, Kikuyu, Kinyarwanda (Ruanda), Kirundi (Rundi), Koyra Chiini, Koyraboro Senni, Kumyk, Kurdish, Kwasio, Ladin, Lakota, Langi, Latvian, Lingala, Lithuanian, Low German, Luba-Katanga, Luo, Luxembourgish, Luyia, Maasai, Macedonian, Machame, Makhuwa-Meetto, Makonde, Malagasy (Latin), Malay (Latin), Maltese, Manx, Maori, Marshallese, Mauritian Creole (Morisyen), Meru, Meta' (Latin), Moksha, Mongolian (Cyrillic), Mundang, Nama, Ngiemboon, Ngomba, North Ndebele, Norwegian (Bokmål, Nynorsk), Nuer, Nyankole, Occitan, Oromo, Ossetic (Cyrillic), Papiamentu, Polish, Portuguese, Prussian, Quechua, Romani, Romanian, Romansh, Rombo, Russian, Rusyn, Rwa, Sakha, Samburu, Sami (Inari, Northern), Samoan, Sango, Sangu, Sardinian, Scottish Gaelic, Sena, Serbian, Shambala, Shona, Slovak, Slovene, Soga, Somali, Sorbian, Sotho, Spanish, Swahili, Swedish, Swiss German, Tachelhit (Latin), Tagalog, Taita, Tasawaq, Tatar (Cyrillic, Latin), Teso, Tongan, Tsonga, Tswana, Turkish, Turkmen (Latin), Ukrainian, Ulithian, Uzbek (Latin, Cyrillic), Vai, Venda, Vietnamese, Volapük, Vunjo, Walloon, Walser, Welsh, Wolof (Latin), Xhosa, Yangben, Yapese, Yoruba (Latin), Zarma, Zulu.
+Afar, Afrikaans (Latin), Aghem, Akan, Albanian, Asturian, Asu, Azerbaijani (Latin, Cyrillic), Bafia, Basaa, Basque, Belarusian, Bemba, Bena, Bislama, Bosnian, Breton, Bulgarian, Buryat, Catalan, Chamorro, Chechen, Chewa (Latin), Chiga, Colognian, Cornish, Corsican, Croatian, Czech, Danish, Dinka, Duala, Dutch, Dungan, Embu, English, Erzya, Esperanto, Estonian, Ewe, Ewondo, Faroese, Filipino, Finnish, French, Friulian, Frisian, Fula, Galician, Ganda, German, Greek, Greenlandic (Kalaallisut), Guarani, Gusii (Latin), Hausa (Latin), Hawaiian, Hungarian, Icelandic, Igbo (Latin), Indonesian, Irish, Italian, Jola, Kabuverdianu, Kabyle (Latin), Kako, Kalenjin, Kalmyk (Cyrillic), Kamba, Karachay (Cyrillic), Karelian, Kashubian, Kazakh, Kikuyu, Kinyarwanda (Ruanda), Khalkha (Cyrillic), Kirundi (Rundi), Koyra Chiini, Koyraboro Senni, Kumyk, Kurdish, Kwasio, Kyrgyz (Cyrillic), Ladin, Lakota, Langi, Latvian, Lingala, Lithuanian, Low German, Luba-Katanga, Luo, Luxembourgish, Luyia, Maasai, Macedonian, Machame, Makhuwa-Meetto, Makonde, Malagasy (Latin), Malay (Latin), Maltese, Manx, Maori, Marshallese, Mauritian Creole (Morisyen), Meru, Meta' (Latin), Moksha, Moldovan, Mongolian (Cyrillic), Montenegrin (Cyrillic), Mundang, Nama, Ngiemboon, Ngomba, North Ndebele, Norwegian (Bokmål, Nynorsk), Nuer, Nyankole, Occitan, Oromo, Ossetian (Cyrillic), Papiamentu, Polish, Portuguese, Prussian, Quechua, Romani, Romanian, Romansh, Rombo, Russian, Rusyn, Rwa, Sakha, Samburu, Sami (Inari, Northern), Samoan, Sango, Sangu, Sardinian, Scottish Gaelic, Sena, Serbian, Shambala, Shona, Slovak, Slovene, Soga, Somali, Sorbian, Sotho, Spanish, Swahili, Swedish, Swiss German, Tachelhit (Latin), Tagalog, Taita, Tajik (Cyrillic), Tasawaq, Tatar (Cyrillic, Latin), Teso, Tongan, Tsonga, Tswana, Turkish, Turkmen (Latin, Cyrillic), Tuvan, Ukrainian, Ulithian, Uyghur (Cyrillic), Uzbek (Latin, Cyrillic), Vai, Venda, Vietnamese, Volapük, Vunjo, Walloon, Walser, Welsh, Wolof (Latin), Xhosa, Yangben, Yapese, Yoruba (Latin), Zarma, Zulu.